Acura TL 2004-2008: problems, reliability, fuel economy

-Maintenance: Regular oil changes will help keep your engine in good shape.
+Maintenance: Regular oil changes will help keeping your engine in good shape.
 Change the transmission fluid in recommended intervals; use only the fluid type listed in your owner's manual.
 The owner's manual for 2007 Acura TL says

 Always use Honda ATF-Z1 (automatic transmission fluid)

 If you hear a whining noise from the steering when the car is started cold, there was a Technical Service Bulletin (TSB) on this issue describing a problem with the air entering the power steering fluid through a bad O-ring at the steering pump; the repair is fairly simple: replace the O-ring.